H0ssamAhmed/BeBabyShop-2/README.md

 # BeBabyShop-2

-## BeBabyShop-2 is e-commerce for baby clothe
+## Be Baby Shop 2 is an e-commerce for baby clothes

 # Features